zofiyacodes/ecommerce-react/README.md

 Includes utility functions and helper methods used throughout the project.

-docker-compose.yml
+### `grafana`

-Defines multi-container Docker applications for setting up the development and production environment.
+Contains configuration files and dashboards for monitoring application metrics using Grafana.

-Dockerfile
+### `prometheus`

-Defines how the application is built and run inside a Docker container.
+Holds configuration files for Prometheus, which collects and stores metrics from the application for monitoring and alerting.

 ## How to run application (Docker)
 1. Clone the repo and cd into it